Back to all articles

 The most common U.S. work visa for specialty occupations requiring a bachelor's degree or higher.

-• Annual lottery in April (65,000 cap + 20,000 for U.S. master's holders)
+• Annual registration opens in March (lottery draw); filing from April (65,000 cap + 20,000 for U.S. master's holders)

 L-1 (Intracompany Transferee)

-• L-1A (managers/executives): Up to 7 years
+• L-1A (managers/executives): Up to 7 years; direct path to EB-1C green card available

 • L-1B (specialized knowledge): Up to 5 years